amaitou/Born2beRoot/README.md

 # **User and Group Management**

-Here is some commands that might help you dealing directly with managing, deleting, adding as well as updating users and groups within your Linux system.
+Here are some commands that might help you deal directly with managing, deleting, adding as well as updating users and groups within your Linux system.

 ### **Users**

-User in linux is an entity which has a unique ID, that can manipulate files and performs several operations within the Linux OS.
+A user in Linux is an entity that has a unique ID, that can manipulate files and performs several operations within the Linux OS.

 - Get the user's id